 Kaizen is the practice of continual improvement in company that involves workers at all levels, from executives to manufacturing workers.
 Increasing output, effectiveness, and quality is the aim.

-, a maker of smartphones welcomes daily employee comments for enhancements.
+As an illustration, a maker of smartphones welcomes daily employee comments for enhancements.
 One employee discovers that the time it takes to assemble a phone can be decreased by rearranging the tools on the production line.
 Over time, although being a minor adjustment, it results in considerable increases in production.

 2. Production